 Joe studied at Peter Symonds College, where he was captain of rugby.
 He took a BTEC Extended Diploma in Sport, made his senior debut for Harlequins when starting against Newcastle Falcons in May last year.
-By mid-January this year, Joe had made 20 Premiership appearances and scored five tries.
+By the end of last season, Joe had made 29 Premiership appearances and scored five tries.
 He has also been on loan to London Scottish and his previous schooling was at Harestock and Henry Beaufort, both in Winchester.

 He played for Winchester mini-juniors from 2002-12 and in 2013 for Symondians, a club founded in 2012 with a direct link to Peter Symonds College but not an exclusive old boys’ team.
 Joe has played for Hampshire U14-U18, London & SE U16 and England Colleges and has led Hampshire two seasons ago and Harlequins U18 throughout their 2013-14 league programme.